A Beginner’s Guide to App Localisation and Internationalisation

 This includes avoiding graphics and visuals with embedded texts, along with hard-coding numerics, constant characters, file names, etc.

-Externalizing all user-visible strings to a file (usually called an external resource file) helps you maintain different versions – one for every locale.
-This way, all localized data can be downloaded and uploaded in one format – avoiding instances of partially translated/localized text.
+Externalising all user-visible strings to a file (usually called an external resource file) helps you maintain different versions – one for every locale.
+This way, all localised data can be downloaded and uploaded in one format – avoiding instances of partially translated/localised text.

-For example, if you are designing an iOS app, such files containing localizable strings are called String files.
-It would be best if you organized them in locale-specific directories, with one localizable.strings file for each language you support.
+For example, if you are designing an iOS app, such files containing localisable strings are called String files.
+It would be best if you organised them in locale-specific directories, with one localisable.strings file for each language you support.

 Concatenations are basically connected strings.
 For instance, you connect the “snow” string with “ball” string to display the word “snowball.”

 With the competitive environment in today’s app industry, your app must provide unique solutions in the most effective manner.
 Your customers use apps to save time or the hassle of doing tasks offline.
-Localizing your app makes it even more effortless for them to navigate, utilize it in the best way, and recommend it to their community.
+Localising your app makes it even more effortless for them to navigate, utilise it in the best way, and recommend it to their community.